texish

-texish sets right-to-left scripts — Hebrew today — alongside left-to-right text in the same paragraph.
-It lays out and breaks every paragraph in logical (reading) order, exactly as TeX does,…
+texish sets right-to-left scripts — Hebrew and Arabic — alongside left-to-right text in the same paragraph.
+It lays out and breaks every paragraph in logical (reading) order, exactly as TeX…

-texish sets right-to-left scripts — Hebrew today — alongside left-to-right text in the same paragraph.
+texish sets right-to-left scripts — Hebrew and Arabic — alongside left-to-right text in the same paragraph.
 It lays out and breaks every paragraph in logical (reading) order, exactly as TeX does, then reorders each finished line into visual order with the Unicode Bidirectional Algorithm (UAX #9) before drawing it.
-Numbers and embedded Latin keep their own direction, brackets are mirrored, and pointed Hebrew has its niqqud positioned by the font’s anchors.
+Numbers and embedded Latin keep their own direction, brackets are mirrored, pointed Hebrew has its niqqud positioned by the font’s anchors, and Arabic is shaped cursively — each letter connecting to its neighbours — with its vowel marks and ligatures.

 Base direction